 Specifically in California, if an employee has been wrongfully terminated under the guise of an unfounded sexual harassment claim and is able to provide sufficient proof that the actual reason for the termination was unlawful, with employment attorney representation, he or she may be awarded financial compensation and/ or the reinstatement of his or her job.
 California offers three types of damages, also known as compensation awards, to an employee that wins a wrongful termination claim.
 They include the following:

-- Economic damages compensate a wrongfully terminated employee in the amount of money he or she would have otherwise earned had the termination not occurred.
+- Economic damages compensate a wrongfully terminated employee in the amount of money they would have otherwise earned if the termination did not occur.

 - Non-economic damages provide financial compensation to the employee for the emotional suffering and pain that occurred as a result of the wrongful termination.

-- Punitive damages are intended as a punishment for the employer and are awarded at the discretion of a court in attempts to prevent future wrongful terminations by the employer.
+- Punitive damages are intended as a punishment for the employer and are awarded at the discretion of a court to prevent future wrongful terminations by the employer.

 In order to pursue legal action after being wrongfully fired from a job, an attorney will likely need access to all pertinent information, including letters, emails, sworn statements of witnesses…etc. This evidence will help prove a wrongful termination claim.
 Although there are no federal or state laws in place that protect falsely accused employees of sexual harassment, firing an employee for unlawful reasons is illegal.